Trump campaign tests lines of attack to define Biden

 The Trump campaign touted the president’s January decision to restrict travel from China and, after periods of silence for fear of upsetting Chinese President Xi Jinping, his recent criticism of Beijing’s lack of transparency about the outbreak.

-The Biden campaign has responded by pointing to inconsistencies with the president’s handling of China and the pandemic as a whole, which has killed more than 45,000 Americans and sent the economy hurtling toward a recession.
+The Biden campaign has responded by pointing to inconsistencies in the president’s handling of China and the pandemic, which has killed at least 47,000 Americans and sent the economy hurtling toward a recession.

 “Clever nicknames and tired attack lines he’s been workshopping the past year will not erase the magnitude of his failures during this crisis,” said TJ Ducklo, a Biden campaign spokesman.